Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 The frequency of brushing also depends on your dog's coat type:

-Short-haired dogs (e.g., Boxer, Dalmatian): Daily brushing can also help remove dead hair here, but hair loss is often less intense.
+Short-haired dogs (e.g., Boxer, Dalmatian): Daily brushing can also help remove dead hair, although hair loss is often less intense.

-Dogs with a double coat (e.g., Shepherds, Akitas): Especially during shedding, these dogs should be brushed daily to detangle the dense undercoat and remove shed hair.
+Double-coated dogs (e.g., German Shepherds, Akitas): Especially during shedding, these dogs should be brushed daily to detangle the dense undercoat and remove shed hair.

-Regular brushing ensures that the coat develops healthily and prevents loose hair from spreading throughout the house.
+Regular brushing ensures healthy coat development and prevents loose hair from spreading around the house.

 ❓1.
 When does shedding begin in dogs?

 Shedding usually occurs twice a year – in spring and autumn.
-The coat adapts to temperature changes during this time: the dense winter coat falls out in spring, and in autumn, the undercoat grows back for cold days.
+The coat adapts to temperature changes: the dense winter coat falls out in spring, and the undercoat for cold days grows back in autumn.

 ❓2.
 How long does shedding last?

 The duration depends on breed, age, hormonal status, and general health.
-Shedding typically lasts several weeks; for long-haired dogs, it can extend significantly longer.
+Generally, shedding lasts several weeks, and for long-haired dogs, it can extend significantly longer.

 ❓3.
 Can I support my dog during shedding?

 Yes!
-Regular brushing, a tailored diet with high-quality nutrients, and additional support from natural remedies like zeolite can relieve skin and coat and make shedding easier.
+Regular brushing, an adapted diet with high-quality nutrients, and additional support from natural remedies like zeolite can relieve skin and coat and facilitate shedding.

 ❓4.
 What are typical signs of shedding?